 Pinch of salt

 4 oz (113 g) unsalted butter (leave at room temperature until soft)

 1/2 cup granulated sugar (use 3/4 cup if you prefer a sweeter cake)

 4 eggs, at room temperature

 Now, prepare the cake batter.
-First, melt the chocolate – Put chocolate in a heatproof bowl and set over a pan of simmering water (the bottom of the bowl should not touch the water) and melt, stirring often.
-Or, you can melt it in a microwave oven.
+First, melt the chocolate: Put chocolate in a heatproof bowl and set over a pan of simmering water (the bottom of the bowl should not touch the water) and melt, stirring often.
+Or, you can melt it in the microwave oven.
 Set aside to cool.